ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-guide.md

 **Video Previews:**
   * VIS Full/Short Papers: Aug.
 22
-  * TVCG/CG&A Presentations: Sept.
-8
+  * TVCG/CG&A Presentations: Aug.
-  * All Other Events:  Sept.
 22
+  * All Other Events:  Aug.
+22

 **Representative Image and Caption:**
+  * Full/Short VIS Papers
-  * Full/Short VIS Papers, TVCG/CG&A Presentations: Sept.
-8
+  * TVCG/CG&A Presentations: Aug.
+22
-  * All Other Events: Sept.
+  * All Other Events: Aug.
 22

 ## Presentation Recommendations and Powerpoint Template